Rinku Singh (baseball)

-Singh was signed by the Pittsburgh Pirates organization after he won a pitching contest on a 2008 reality television show The Million Dollar Arm.
+Singh was signed by the Pittsburgh Pirates organisation after winning a pitching contest on a 2008 reality television show The Million Dollar Arm.
 He was the first Indian to play professional baseball and spent several seasons in the minor leagues, reaching the Single-A level.
 He is the subject of the movie Million Dollar Arm.

+After retiring from baseball, Singh signed a contract with WWE in January 2018 and spent time on NXT as a tag team with Saurav Gurjar called "Indus Sher", and spent time on the main roster, particularly on the Raw brand aligning with Jinder Mahal at one point (as Indus Sher and as an unnamed tag team with Shanky), as well as being a singles wrestler.
+He was released from the company in April 2024.

 Early life

-Singh grew up in poverty, the son of a truck driver, in a rural village called Gopiganj, Bhadohi in Uttar Pradesh.
+Rinku Singh Rajput was born on 8 August 1988 in Gopiganj, Uttar Pradesh, India, in a Rajput Kshatriya family.
+The son of a truck driver, Singh grew up in poverty in Gopiganj, Bhadohi.
 Singh was one of nine siblings who all lived in the family's one-room house.
 The home had electricity but relied on well water.
 Singh threw the javelin and played cricket as a little boy.
 He was a junior national javelin medalist.
 Singh is an alumnus of the Guru Gobind Singh Sports College, Lucknow.

 In early 2008, Singh entered an Indian reality television show The Million Dollar Arm.
 The contest was created by an American sports agent J. B. Bernstein and his partners Ash Vasudevan and Will Chang to find the individual in the country who could throw the fastest and most accurate baseball.
 Having never heard of baseball before, Singh won the contest out of over 37,000 participants after throwing 87 miles per hour.
 The grand prize for the contest was $100,000.

 After winning the contest, Singh and runner-up Dinesh Patel travelled to Los Angeles where they trained with University of Southern California pitching coach Tom House, who trained pitchers such as Nolan Ryan and Randy Johnson.
 Singh said that most of his family did not agree with his decision to go to the United States.
 On their first day in the United States the two attended their first baseball game at USC.
 They continued to learn the game from House and Bernstein, as well as learning English.